 \subsubsection{General Synchronization}

-Before presenting our theory of quantum synchronization, it is instructive to first discuss synchronization in general, with some historical background, in order to demonstrate the numerous subtleties surrounding the concept and to make it clear what we will be referring to as synchronization.
+Before presenting our theory of quantum synchronization, it is instructive to first discuss synchronization in general, with some historical background, to demonstrate the numerous subtleties surrounding the concept and make it clear what we will be referring to as synchronization.

 The term synchronization, or more specifically synchronous, has its roots in the ancient Greek words `syn-' meaning ``together with'' and `kronous' meaning ``time''.
 Thus events are described as synchronous if they occur at the same time.
 The scientific study of synchronous (or synchronized) dynamical systems dates back to 1673 when Huygens studied the motions of two weakly coupled pendula \cite{Huygens_Blackwell_1986}.
 He observed that pendula clocks hanging from the same bar had matched their frequency and phase exactly.
-Following this observation he explored both synchronization and anti-synchronization where the pendula with approximately equal (or opposite for anti-synchronization) initial conditions would, over time, synchronize so that their motions were identical (resp. opposite).
+Following this observation, he explored both synchronization and anti-synchronization where the pendula with approximately equal (or opposite for anti-synchronization) initial conditions would, over time, synchronize so that their motions were identical (resp. opposite).
 Since Huygens, synchronization has been a topic of significant interest in an ever-expanding range of scientific and technological fields.
 From a theoretical point of view, synchronization is a central issue in the study of dynamical and chaotic systems and is currently an area of very active research.

-Since Huygens in the 17th century, synchronization has been a topic of significant interest in an ever-expanding range of scientific and technological fields.
-From a theoretical point of view, synchronization is a central issue in the study of dynamical and chaotic systems and is currently an area of very active research.
-Studies into classical synchronization of multiple, often chaotic, systems focus on four main classes, each of which prescribes different constraints for synchronicity\footnote{It should be noted that the definitions provided here are intentionally left vague as authors sometimes use different variations in different circumstances.
-The definitions provided here are intended to give the reader an overview in preparation for the subsequent discussion.} \cite{Luo_2009}. \begin{enumerate}[(i)] \item Identical/Complete synchronization